 And indeed, it’s racist.

-That White’s critics piously condemned him (and by extension, other “white” Christians) for acknowledging and commenting publicly on painful racial realities serves no purpose but to shame Christians into silence.
+That White’s critics piously condemned him (and, by extension, other “white” Christians) for acknowledging and commenting publicly on painful racial realities serves no purpose but to shame Christians into silence.
 It also encourages rationalizing and justifying self-destructive and self-debasing behaviors that stigmatize black culture.

-Everything else is just talk.
+Everything else is virtue-signaling.